Manuel-latorre/Manuel-latorre/README.md

 This is the beginning of a long road!

-👨‍💻 I’m currently working on my Portfolio
+👨‍💻 I’m currently working in <a href="https://www.linkedin.com/company/tu-mejor-amigo/">TuMejorAmigo</a>

-🌱 I’m currently working in React Native App
+🌱 I’m currently learning Next Js

 📫 How to reach me **manuel.latorre11@gmail.com**

+💻 <a href="https://manuel-latorre.vercel.app/">Visit my Portfolio here!</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">